More at rubyonrails.org:

 end

-Note that the default error messages are plural (e.g., "is too short (minimum is %{count} characters)").
+The default error messages are plural (e.g. "is too short (minimum is %{count} characters)").
 For this reason, when :minimum is 1 you should provide a custom message or use presence: true instead.
-When :in or :within have a lower limit of 1, you should either provide a custom message or call presence prior to length.
+Similarly, when :in or :within have a lower limit of 1, you should either provide a custom message or call presence prior to length.
+Only one constraint option can be used at a time apart from the :minimum and :maximum options which can be combined together.

 2.8 numericality